International Student Admissions

 Returning Residency Students

 If you are required to return to campus for a program that qualifies for I-20 issuance, then you must submit the required documentation to the Enrollment Support Services at least 4 months in advance of your next residency start date.
-The required documentation includes the Residency Student Request for a New I-20 and the Financial Certification Form.
+The required documentation includes the the Financial Certification Form.

 All Residency Students